Kunbao2006/Kunbao2006.github.io/README.md

 # Archived 13 April 2021
+> Updated 17 July 2021

 # AlphaPorridge.github.io

 Former personal blog at built with [Hexo](https://hexo.io/) and deployed on [GitHub Pages](https://pages.github.com/)

 # Archive

+A version of this blog can be found at: https://alphaporridge-github-io.porridgepi.cf/

-As I have migrated to use [Hugo](https://gohugo.io/) instead, this repository has been archived.
-Please proceed to my [new blog](https://blog.porridgepi.ml/).
+As I have migrated to use [Hugo](https://gohugo.io/) and [Netlify](https://www.netlify.com/) instead, this repository has been archived.

+Please proceed to my [new blog](https://blog.porridgepi.cf/).